Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 There's a lot more community pride.

-So your whole bee's over the fries.
+So your whole beef's over the fries.

-Uh no, th there were not not it's not a beef.
+No, it's not a beef.

-It's just, it's just this is this is it's just it's sad.
+It's just, it's just, this is, this is, it's just, it's sad.

 It's intolerable.